guibbv2011/Risk-Management-Chart/README.md

 - **Repository Pattern**: Abstracted data layer for easy testing and maintenance
 - **Service Layer**: Business logic encapsulation
 - **Component-based UI**: Reusable widgets and components
+- **Cross-Platform Storage**: IndexedDB on web, SQLite on native platforms

 ## 🔧 How It Works